Cheltenham Podiatrists in Melbourne are proud to be one of the 1st clinics to provide this latest technology for nail fungus infections.

 PACT therapy by your local Cheltenham podiatrist – for effective treatment of nail fungus infections

 Diagnosis of toenail fungus infection

-The signs of nail fungus infection are characteristic, and visual diagnosis is easily detected by Melbourne podiatrists Jacqueline Kan and Helen Fouyaxis.
+The signs of nail fungus infection are characteristic, and visual diagnosis is easily detected by Melbourne podiatrists Jacqueline Kan, Helen Fouyaxis and Adam Yao.
 In doubtful cases, scrapings are taken from the infected nail and sent to pathology.

 How does PACT? nail fungus treatment work on toenail conditions?

 Due to a special dye (photosensitised), microorganisms become sensitive to light at a certain wavelength and die off within a short space of time.
 PACT nail fungus dye, toluidine blue, is a special non-toxic dye (phenothiazine).
 The dye spreads; chiefly accumulating on the cell walls of the fungi, and makes them extremely sensitive to light.

 The affected area is selectively stimulated with light at a wavelength of 630 nm, thus destroying fungi/bacteria by forming a singlet oxygen, without harming the skin or human tissue.